 Research interests and supervision

-He is currently conducting research on the Economic Advisers to the House of Commons Treasury Committee under the Thatcher Government, an important period when there was a paradigm shift in the thinking on political economy in British government.
+Peter’s research supervision interests include British politics, comparative politics, legislative studies, public policy and management, and twentieth-century British political history.
+He is currently conducting research on the Economic Advisers to the House of Commons Treasury Committee under the Thatcher Government, an important period when there was a paradigm shift in the thinking on political economy in the British government.
 This has relevance to a number of modules that he teaches.

 Peter has supervised several PhD students to completion – most recently on UK Civil Defence Policy, and many master's students.
 He has acted as an examiner for doctorates on subjects including:

 - Monarchy in The Democratic Age: The Head of State Debate in Britain: A Constitutional and Comparative Analysis